TopTalent-23/scallopcap_NFT_SuperTag/gateway/README.md

-# WebApp
+# Gateway
-WebApp for Gamifying Phygital Experiences with NFTs and NFC
+Gateway APIs for Gamifying Phygital Experiences with NFTs and NFC